rljacobson/FoxySheep/CONTRIBUTING.md

 Or fix some current known bugs:

 * Fix the string literal parsing rules so they parse Wolfram Language string literals.
 (Currently string literals are implemented incorrectly with lexer rules.)
-* Newlines are not treated the same way as they are in Mathematica.
 * There is a weird bug affecting parsing number literals that needs squashing.
 * Implicit multiplication is fragile and occassionally breaks when changes are made to the grammar.
 Test implicit multiplication, and if it doesn't work correctly, fix it.